rexich/tips/docs/lxc.md

 Enter your password when requested from you, and LXC will be installed.

+# Details about containers

+Containers using Ubuntu or Debian templates use `debootstrap` to install a fresh up-to-date system from downloaded packages.
+Once built, the installation is cached and kept in `/var/cache/lxc/ubuntu_version_name/ rootfs-amd64`.
+The configuration data for each container is kept in `/var/lib/lxc/` in a directory with the same name as the container.
+There is the `config` file used to store configuration data, and the `rootfs/` directory where that container's files are kept.

+Default configuration data for all containers used at their creation is stored in `/etc/lxc/default.conf` or in `/etc/lxc/lxc.conf`.

 ## Usage

 - Create a container named `p1` using a template called `ubuntu`: